Jumping Jacks vs Jump Rope: 13 Muscles Worked & 13 Benefits

 Workout Program Incorporating Jumping Jacks & Jump Rope

 To create a workout program using jumping jacks and jump rope there are a variety of approaches one could take.
-When looking at jumping jacks vs jump rope both are great warm-up exercises but both are also efficient workouts on their own where one could burn a lot of calories in a short amount of time
+Both jumping jacks and jump rope are excellent warm-up exercises that also serve as efficient standalone workouts, capable of burning a significant number of calories in a short period.

 For a quick HIIT workout using jumping jacks, follow the jump rope workout routine below 2-3x per week at first: